-Among the very many serious problems faced and endured in rural Africa is the almost total failure of ordinary mechanical transport.
-This becomes a problem because of the central nature of transport in health care.
-Transport is a “means to an end”, it gives value (or usefulness) to products and services for it takes them to where they are needed most hence valuable.
-An effective drug in a warehouse does not have value.
-It becomes valuable when it is administered to a person in need, who may be in last mile.
+Amongst the very many serious problems faced and endured in rural Africa, it is the almost total failure of ordinary mechanical transport.
+This particularly becomes a problem because of the central nature of transport in health care.
+Transport is a “means to an end”, it gives value (or usefulness) to the products and services, it takes them to where they are needed most hence making them valuable.
+For example, an effective drug or vaccine does not have value while still in a warehouse or a drug store.
+It becomes valuable only and useful when transported and administered to a person in need, who may be in last mile.
 Without reliable transport for health services to reach the last mile, for example, some of the following things may happen:

 Infants fail to be immunised and suffer or die from elementary diseases that were long ago conquered in the developed world.